mphuget/LugJS/README.md

 - Create a Department and link it to a Shop
 - Update a Department

+### Product

+- Create a Product and link it to a Department

 ### User authentication

 - Sign up with a name and a password